MarkVerbeek91/markverbeek91.github.io/_posts/2023-02-01-RowingRobot.md

 Collections of parts, motors, electronics and power source.

+- FreeCAD to design the robot
+- Steppenmotor or torque controlled motors
+- PCB design with KiCAD
+- Rechargeable battery from E-bike or power drill

 ### The boat

 Assembly of a hull, riggers, ors, etc.

+- Design in FreeCAD
-OpenFOAM can be used to simulator the behaviour of the board and blades in the water.
+- OpenFOAM can be used to simulator the behaviour of the board and blades in the water.

 ### Test rig

 Of course, we need to test.

+- Design in FreeCAD
+- build with 3D printer

 ## Software components